risk-first/website/estimating/Analogies.md

 ---
 title: Analogies
-description: Part of the 'Estimating' Risk-First Series.
+description: Part of the 'Estimating' Risk-First Track.
 Analogies for the problems of estimating.
 url: https://riskfirst.org/estimating/Analogies

 featured: